thosgood/this-weeks-finds/markdown/101-150/week132.md

 > That is, we can measure them in small regions of spacetime (sometimes
 > idealized as points).
 Physicists call such quantities 'local degrees
 > of freedom'.
 And third, to predict the value of a quantity that can
-> be measured in some region R, we only need to use values of quantities
+> be measured in some region $R$, we only need to use values of quantities
-> measured in regions that stand in a certain geometrical relation to R.
+> measured in regions that stand in a certain geometrical relation to $R$.
 > This relation is called the 'causal structure' of spacetime.
 For
 > example, in a relativistic field theory, to predict the value of the
-> fields in some region R, it suffices to use their values in any other
+> fields in some region $R$, it suffices to use their values in any other
-> region that intersects every timelike path passing through R. The
+> region that intersects every timelike path passing through $R$.
+The
 > common way of summarizing this idea is to say that nothing travels
 > faster than light.
 I prefer to say that a good theory of physics
-> should have \*local degrees of freedom propagating causally\*.
+> should have *local degrees of freedom propagating causally*.
 >
-> In Newtonian gravity, G is simply the strength of the gravitational
+> In Newtonian gravity, $G$ is simply the strength of the gravitational
 > field.
 It takes on a deeper significance in general relativity, where
 > the gravitational field is described in terms of the curvature of the
 > spacetime metric.
 Unlike in special relativity, where the Minkowski